 At-Fault and No-Fault Accidents

-States are divided into two main categories of how they deal with fault in automobile accidents, although there is significant variation within the categories.
-Most states are fault states.
-This means they have a tort liability system of auto insurance.
+At-fault states have a tort liability system of auto insurance.
 This means that the driver who caused the accident, or his insurance company, is responsible for all damages to other parties involved in the accident.
 This may seem like a fair way to handle it, but it has the unintended consequence of clogging the legal system with accident claims.
-After all, if an at-fault driver denies he was at fault(and why wouldn't he?) there is no other avenue besides court to force him or his insurance company to pay.
+After all, if an at-fault driver denies he was at fault — and why wouldn't he? — there is no other avenue besides court to force him or his insurance company to pay.

-In response to the massive legal costs of determining fault, some states have shifted to a no-fault system of auto insurance for handling accidents.
-There are currently twelve states with no-fault systems: Florida, Hawaii, Kansas, Kentucky, Massachusetts, Michigan, Minnesota, New Jersey, New York, North Dakota, Pennsylvania, and Utah.
+To avoid the massive legal costs of determining fault, some states have shifted to a no-fault system of auto insurance for handling accidents.Twelve states current have no-fault insurance systems in place: Florida, Hawaii, Kansas, Kentucky, Massachusetts, Michigan, Minnesota, New Jersey, New York, North Dakota, Pennsylvania, and Utah.